Beyond Housing opens coffee shop in Pagedale

 PAGEDALE, MO – A new coffee shop in north St. Louis County hopes to fulfill a community one cup at a time.

-"24-1 Coffee House Cafe" opened for business Monday on Page Avenue near Kingsland Avenue.
+"24:1 Coffee House/Cafe" opened for business Monday on Page Avenue near Kingsland Avenue.

-It’s a business that residents in the 24 municipalities that make up the Normandy School District identified as a need in the community and the non-profit, Beyond Housing helped plant the seed to make the area a better place to live.
+It’s a business that residents in the 24 municipalities that make up the Normandy Schools Collaborative identified as a need in the community and the non-profit, Beyond Housing helped plant the seed to make the area a better place to live.

 According to Chris Kreymeyer, President, and CEO of Beyond Housing, there was no coffee shop or place like it to gather nearby.
 Now people can grab a coffee, a hot breakfast with fresh fruit and even a healthy lunch with things like salads and salmon to choose from.
-It is owned by the 24-1 Land Trust which is part of the Beyond Housing organization.
+It is owned by the 24:1 Community Land Trust which is part of the Beyond Housing organization.

 Besides the coffee shop, Beyond Housing has already helped to bring a grocery store, movie theatre, bank, and health center as well as 150 new homes to the area.